 Prominent human rights group Memorial and vote monitor Golos have been among hundreds of NGOs in at least 10 regions to face unannounced inspections in recent weeks.

-Inspectors conducted a second day of searches at Memorial on Friday and promised a third visit next week, the organization's leader, Arseny Roginsky, told Interfax.
-Memorial runs both a human rights group and a research center documenting Soviet political repression.
+Inspectors conducted a second day of searches at Memorial on Friday and promised a third visit this week, the organization's leader, Arseny Roginsky, told Interfax.